Jeansidharta/VHDL-easy/README.md

 The second and third line are both assignments.
 They simply assign some logic of many wires and logic gates to a single wire.

 Now we have a block named "FullAdder" that performs the addition of two bits with a carry.
-To demonstrate the rest o the features, I will create another block to perform a 4-bit addition using the FullAdder.
+To demonstrate the rest of the features, I will create another block to perform a 4-bit addition using the FullAdder.

 ```
 //save this in a file named adder_4bits_file.shdl